 SOUTH AMERICA

 In the mid-90s, I went to Patagonia and hiked in Torres del Paine National Park, Tierra del Fuego and Fitzroy.
-In the winter of 2011/12, I spent several months travelling in South America only going as far south as the Lake District of Chile.
+In the winter of 2011/12, I spent several months travelling in South America going as far south as the Lake District of Chile.
 I also went to Easter Island.

-Whereas December to March is the best time to be in Patagonia (probably the only time to go), this is the rainy season in the north of South America and not the prime time to trek and hike.
+December to March is the best time to be in Patagonia (probably the only time to go).
+However, this is the rainy season in the rest of South America and not the prime time to trek and hike.
 June to September have less rain but are also much busier.
 It rains virtually every day usually in the afternoon.
 They do not have 4 seasons like us and do not use the words winter and summer but refer to the seasons as the rain and dry seasons.
 Many high-altitude hikes are not even available at this time of the year.
 I did not go over 4760 meters and only hiked.

 COLOMBIA